Georgia-filmed Movies and Television Shows for Your Watch List

 Watching a movie or television show is always a nice distraction, especially when you are keeping an eye out for Georgia locations.
 Luckily, Georgia is fairly common to spot in movies and TV shows these days.

-Did you know that 391 film and television productions shot in Georgia last year alone?
 Head over to the Georgia Filmography to browse a comprehensive list of all the Georgia-lensed films and TV programs from 1972 to present.
 The list also notes some of the Georgia cities where they were filmed.

 Look for blockbusters in the Marvel universe on this family-friendly streaming service.
 Popular Georgia-filmed titles include “Avengers: Endgame,” “Black Panther,” “Captain America: Civil War,” “Ant-Man,” “Guardians of the Galaxy Vol. 2.”
 You’ll also find fan-favorite “Remember the Titans,” starring Denzel Washington, here.